-The only way you can know your vitamin D status for sure is to take a 25-hydroxy vitamin D test.
-(84)
+The only way to know your vitamin D status for sure is to take a 25-hydroxy vitamin D test.

 You can see your doctor or order a vitamin D test kit here.

 If you have depression, this is a worthwhile investment in your mental health.

 Vitamin D is so important for depression that your doctor should ideally run this test before prescribing you an antidepressant.

-And since vitamin D is fat-soluble and gets stored in your body’s fat cells and liver, it is possible to accumulate too much of it — another good reason to get your level checked.
+And since vitamin D is fat-soluble and gets stored in the body’s fat cells and liver, it is possible to accumulate too much of it — another good reason to get your level checked.

-Interestingly, excessive sun exposure does not result in vitamin D toxicity since your body has a way of regulating vitamin D production.
+Interestingly, excessive sun exposure does not result in vitamin D toxicity since the body has a way of regulating vitamin D production.

 When choosing a supplement, be sure to buy from a reputable company you can trust.

-A study on 55 brands of vitamin D supplements found that the contents diverged wildly, containing as little as 9% and as much as 146% of what was listed on the label.
-(85)
+A study on 55 brands of vitamin D supplements found that the contents diverged wildly, containing as little as 9% and as much as 146% of the vitamin D listed on the label.

 6. Multivitamin Supplements (really!) for Depression

 Modern life is full of vitamin drains.

-Alcohol, caffeine, smoking, stress, sugar, toxins, prescription medications, and malabsorption are among the many factors that increase your brain’s demand for vitamins.
+Alcohol, caffeine, smoking, stress, sugar, toxins, prescription medications, and malabsorption issues are among the many factors that increase the brain’s demand for vitamins.

 And some people have inherently greater requirements for certain nutrients than the average person.

-Don’t underestimate the power of a good multivitamin supplement for helping with mood disorders.
+Don’t underestimate the power of a good multivitamin supplement for boosting brain health and function.

 There are occasions when a single-nutrient supplement is warranted.

-But starting with a reputable multivitamin and mineral supplement is more convenient and economical, and does a better job of covering all your basic needs.
+But starting with a reputable multivitamin and mineral supplement is a convenient, economical way of covering your basic nutritional needs.

-Taking a multivitamin supplement as nutritional insurance can help you be healthier, happier, and may even help you live longer.
-(90)
+Taking a multivitamin supplement as insurance can help you be healthier, happier, and may even help you live longer.